apache/fluo-website/tour/observers.md

 title: Observer Concepts
 ---

 Fluo supports incremental processing with Observers and Notifications.
-Notifications are persitent markers set by a transaction that indicate an Observer should run later for a certain row+column.
+Notifications are persistent markers set by a transaction that indicate an Observer should run later for a certain row+column.
 Observers are user provided code that are registered to process notifications for a certain column.
 When an Observer is run, its provided with the row and column that caused it to run along with a